turingschool/front-end-curriculum/projects/module-1/dog-party-2.0.md

 ## Iteration 1: Add some functionality

-- Once you have the HTML structure built and successfully being styled to work for both layouts using your two CSS files, experiment with adding in interaction using Javascript: Build functionality to allow a user to type a dog name in the input field and then, when the user clicks the button, have that dog name replace the text `Some Dogs` in the main `A Site About Some Dogs` header and clear out the input field.
+- Once you have the HTML structure built and successfully being styled to work for both layouts using your two CSS files, experiment with adding in interaction using JavaScript: Build functionality to allow a user to type a dog name in the input field and then, when the user clicks the button, have that dog name replace the text `Some Dogs` in the main `A Site About Some Dogs` header and clear out the input field.
 For example: if I typed `Fido` into the input, when I click the button the main header of the page should change to read `A Site About Fido`.
-- Work to craft your Javascript according to the [Turing Javascript Style Guide](https://github.com/turingschool-examples/javascript)
+- Work to craft your JavaScript according to the [Turing JavaScript Style Guide](https://github.com/turingschool-examples/javascript)

 ## Iteration 2: Make it responsive